humanitycodes/www/coursework/lessons/slides/rails-intro.md

 We're not working with the database yet, but we our app still comes with one.

 Ideally, it's a good idea to use the same database locally (on your computer) as you do in production (on Heroku).
-We don't live in an ideal world though, so for the sake of simplicity and because we won't be doing any complex database work for a while, you're going to use the very simple SQLite3 locally, but PostgreSQL on Heroku (since it doesn't work with SQLite3).
+We don't live in an ideal world though, so for the sake of simplicity and because we won't be doing any complex database work for a while, you're going to use the very simple SQLite3 locally (which is the default), but PostgreSQL on Heroku (since it doesn't work with SQLite3).

-Fortunately, Rails has different __environments__ available, so that we can differentiate our setup in the `development` environment (when we're running Rails on our computer) from the `production` environment (when Rails is running on the server that the world sees).
+Fortunately, Rails has different __environments__ available, so that we can differentiate our setup in the `development` environment (when we're running Rails on our computer) from the `production` environment (when Rails is running on Heroku).

 Here's how we set up our development and production environments to use different databases.